The Public-Private Partnership Law Review: United Kingdom

 In 2012, the government launched a revised PFI model called PF2, which closely resembled the PFI model but involved a number of changes designed to increase transparency, promote efficiency, ensure value for money and encourage finance from alternative sources of institutional capital (such as infrastructure and pension funds).

 The devolved administrations in Wales, Scotland and Northern Ireland are not bound to follow UK government policy on PFI and have the capability to use alternative models (as does Transport for London).
+The Welsh government is currently using a mutual investment model (MIM), with the first project delivered under the MIM reaching financial close during 2020 and the 21st Century Schools and Colleges Programme (which will use the model) underway.
 The Scottish government has previously used the non-profit distributing (NPD) model, under which there is no dividend-bearing equity, and returns for private sector participants are capped.
-However, the extent of control and profit retained by the public sector under the NPD model has meant that these projects have been reclassified as 'on balance sheet' for the public sector, which reduces the attractiveness of procurements using the model.
-The Welsh government is currently using a mutual investment model (MIM), with the first project delivered under the MIM reaching financial close during 2020.
-The model has a number of similarities to PF2 and is described in further detail in Section II.iii.
+However, the Scottish government adopted the MIM in 2019, which will be used in future projects, alongside other available infrastructure investment tools.4 The model has a number of similarities to PF2 and is described in further detail in Section II.ii.

 The year in review